Hip Dysplasia in Dogs

 Pictured: Young dog getting examined

 If you suspect your dog may be suffering from hip dysplasia your veterinarian can run tests for you.
 The most common way to diagnose hip dysplasia is to take x-rays.
 Your veterinarian will also perform hip scores, which help evaluate your dog’s hip flexibility and pain levels in that region.
-The Orthopedic Foundation for Animals has created a hip grading system to assist veterinarians on the diagnoses and treatment of hip dysplasia in dogs.
+The Orthopedic Foundation for Animals has created a hip grading system to assist veterinarians on the diagnosis and treatment of hip dysplasia in dogs.

 There are seven classifications defined by the OFA.
 Three classifications are non-dysplastic, one is right in the middle, and the last three are dysplastic (hip dysplasia is the diagnosis).